A priori bounds and degeneration of Herman rings with bounded type rotation number

 We adapt the vocabulary in \cite{DL22} to represent local degeneration as quantities $W_\alpha(I)$ defined as follows.
 (Refer to \S\ref{ss:irrational-rotations} and \S\ref{ss:encoding-degeneration}.)
 Let $\phi$ denote the linearization of $f|_\Hq$.
 A \emph{piece} $I$ in $\Hq$ is the preimage of a closed interval $I'$ on the unit circle $\T := \R / \Z$ under the mapping $z \mapsto \frac{1}{2\pi}\arg(\phi(z))$.
 The \emph{combinatorial length} $|I|$ of a piece $I$ is defined to be the Euclidean length of $I'$.
 For $\alpha \in (1, |I|^{-1})$, the \emph{$\alpha$-width} $W_\alpha(I)$ of $I$ is the extremal width of the family of curves that connect $I$ and $\overline{\Hq \backslash \alpha I}$, where the piece $\alpha I$ is an enlargement of $I$ by a factor of $\alpha$.
 We say that a piece $I$ is \emph{$[K,\alpha]$-wide} if $W_\alpha(I)\geq K$.

 The key to \emph{a priori bounds} is the Amplification Theorem \ref{amplification} which states that the existence of a $[K,10]$-wide piece $I \subset \Hq$ implies the existence of a $[2 K,10]$-wide piece, where $K$ is sufficiently large depending only on $d_0$, $d_\infty$, and $\beta(\theta)$.
 Our analysis is split into two cases.
-(See \S\ref{ss:setup} and \S\ref{sec:a-priori-bounds}.) \begin{description} \item[Herman scale] $|I| > \mu$, (the \textbf{main case}, roughly \ref{case:herman-ring} and \ref{case:herman-curve}) \item[Siegel scale] $|I| \leq \mu.$ (roughly Case \ref{case:boundary-ring}) \end{description} In the Siegel scale, this theorem is similar to (and was inspired by) \cite[Theorem 8.1]{DL22} in the context of quadratic Siegel disks.
+(See \S\ref{sss:modulus-Siegel-scale} and \S\ref{sec:a-priori-bounds}.) \begin{description} \item[Herman scale] $|I| > \mu$, (the \textbf{main case}, roughly \ref{case:herman-ring} and \ref{case:herman-curve}) \item[Siegel scale] $|I| \leq \mu.$ (roughly Case \ref{case:boundary-ring}) \end{description} In the Siegel scale, this theorem is similar to (and was inspired by) \cite[Theorem 8.1]{DL22} in the context of quadratic Siegel disks.
 In the Herman scale, the techniques in \cite{DL22}, especially \cite[Snake Lemma 2.12]{DL22}, are not applicable because, unlike in the Siegel scale, the geometry on both sides of $I$ is unknown.
 In Sections \S\ref{sec:bubble-wave-argument}--\ref{sec:loss-of-horizontal-width}, we develop the fundamental results necessary to prove the Amplification Theorem.

-In Section \S\ref{sec:bubble-wave-argument}, we discuss the bubble-wave argument, a mechanism (Proposition \ref{bubble-wave}) that generates large $10$-width at a \emph{shallow} level, i.e. when $|I|\asymp 1$.
-The main idea is to use the fact that \emph{bubbles}, i.e. preimages of $\Hq$, up to a certain generation that are attached to $\Hq$ have controlled harmonic measure about either $0$ or $\infty$ (\ref{s3.claim2} in the proof of Lemma \ref{bubble-wave-argument}).
+In Section \S\ref{sec:bubble-wave-argument}, we discuss the notion of waves.
+In Proposition \ref{prop:wave-degeneration}, we show that large waves generate large $10$-width at a \emph{shallow} level, i.e. when $|I|\asymp 1$.
+One of the main ideas is to use the fact that \emph{bubbles}, i.e. preimages of $\Hq$, up to a certain generation that are attached to $\Hq$ have substantial harmonic measure about either $0$ or $\infty$ (\ref{s3.claim2} in the proof of Lemma \ref{bubble-wave-argument}).